Does Mehdi Hasan Think Islam Is A Mental Health Issue?

 https://twitter.com/Rightysneedlove/status/1493614371414712326

-But it is not the case that philosophers don’t question the existence of anciant philosophers.
+But it is not the case that philosophers don’t question the existence of ancient philosophers.
 We can be just as sceptical about the existence of Jesus and Plato.
 The crucial point is, what are the relative consequences of such scepticism, or specifically, what are the consequences of both Plato and Jesus not having actually existed?

 Doubting The Existence of Plato